12 Common Habits That Make Your Anxiety Worse

 A simple walk or yoga session helps me feel more grounded and centered in my body.
 Exercise is also known to release endorphins.

-When it comes to adding exercise to your routine, consistency is crucial, so try to create reasonable goals and stick to them as much as possible.
+When it comes to adding exercise to your routine, consistency is important, so try to create reasonable goals and stick to them as much as possible.

 I’ve discovered that if I consume too much caffeine or sweets, I become nervous and tense.
 Caffeine is a stimulant that can create uneasiness and agitation as well as raise your heart rate.